 After the Fed reignited risk appetite with its latest announcement, at the conclusion of its latest two-day policy meeting today the BoJ was able to sit tight, predictably leaving its main tools unchanged.
 So, of course, the short-term policy rate was left at -0.1%, with the Bank maintaining its commitment to purchase JGBs “without setting an upper limit” to keep 10Y yields around zero percent.
 The BoJ also left unchanged its purchase targets for ETFs (¥12trn) and J-REITS (¥180bn), and reaffirmed that it would buy a total of ¥20trn of corporate bonds and commercial paper through to March 2021.
 It also pledged again to maintain an ample supply of foreign currency funds without limit to its USD funds-supplying operations.
 However, following the augmentation of the government’s loan guarantees and rate subsidy measures in the second supplementary budget, which was approved by the Diet at the end of last week, the BoJ also automatically augmented its special loan support facility by a further ¥35trn to take its total support for corporate financing to at least ¥110trn.

-The BoJ will publish updated economic forecasts will be published next month.
+The BoJ will publish updated economic forecasts next month.
 For now, it expects activity to resume gradually, while judging that the economy is likely to remain in a “severe situation” for some time.
-And with inflation set to remain negative for the time being and momentum for reaching the 2% target having been lost, in his press conference Governor Kuroda stated that the BoJ wouldn’t raise rates for at least two years, matching Jay Powell’s signal US rates last week.
+And with inflation set to remain negative for the time being and momentum for reaching the 2% target having been lost, in his press conference Governor Kuroda stated that the BoJ wouldn’t raise rates for at least two years, matching Jay Powell’s signal on US rates last week.
 That, of course, should come as no surprise to anybody.
 Indeed, he inevitably reiterated his regular mantra that the Policy Board will not hesitate to take further easing measures if required.
 And the Bank’s forward guidance makes clear that further cuts to the short-term policy rate or 10Y yield target remain options.
 But with neither option being particularly palatable to the BoJ, we doubt very much that it will pull the trigger on either measure.
 So, if it was to act again, a further expansion of its loan-support programme would seem most likely.

 This morning’s UK labour market data were predictably grim.
 While we already knew from HMRC that about 8.7mn workers are currently on the government’s Job Retention Scheme furlough programme, the ONS reported early estimates suggesting that the number of payrolls in May was still down 612k (2.1%) from March.
 In addition, the Claimant Count, which includes those employed with low income or hours as well as those who are unemployed, rose almost 530k in May following an increase of 1.03mn in April to about 2.8mn, the highest since the mass unemployment of the first half of the 1990s.
 The ONS also suggested that the number of vacancies fell in May to a record low, down about 60% from March.